Skip to content

 Predefined CI/CD variables for merge requests

-These predefined variables are available in merge pipelines and merge result pipelines, which are created as part of working with merge requests.
+These predefined variables are available in merge request pipelines and merge result pipelines that are created when working with merge requests.

 Variable name Description